Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Owners of geriatric dogs often call their veterinarian office concerned about their old dog's recent odd behavior changes.
-They may report that their dog may wake up in the middle of the night and start howling.
-Others may report their very well house-trained dog gets up and has accidents around the house or wakes up to drink and then shortly after urinates on the carpet.
-I know about these instances as I have personally often taken these phone calls when working for the veterinary hospital.
+Owners of geriatric dogs often call their veterinarian's office concerned about their old dog's recent odd behavioral changes.
+They may report that their dog wakes up in the middle of the night and starts howling.
+Others may report their very well house-trained dog gets up and has accidents or wakes up to drink and then shortly after urinates on the carpet.
+I know about these instances as I have personally taken these phone calls when working for the veterinary hospital.

-I recall particularly, an owner one day calling concerned about her dog because he started wandering around the home at night bumping into furniture and hardly recognizing her.
+I recall an owner one day calling concerned about her dog because he started wandering around the home at night, bumping into furniture and hardly recognizing her.
 He would then sleep for most of the day undisturbed.
 The owner was unable to sleep properly and was very concerned by this recent worrisome behavior.
-Afterward, the dog also changed behavior, from an outgoing dog he became quite passive and hardly listened to her commands.
+Afterward, the dog also changed his behavior; from an outgoing dog, he became quite passive and hardly listened to her commands.

 Symptoms Suggesting Senior Dog Behavior Changes

 CDS has become pretty common as we hear more and more about it.
-If we think about it, after all, dogs are living always longer lives and therefore, they are more prone to all the diseases and conditions that seniority seems to bring along.
-There are some typical key CDS symptoms that may help dog owners understand better the condition and prompt them to have the vet perform a thorough check up.
-Below are some symptoms that may suggest, but not yet confirm CDS:
+If we think about it, after all, dogs are living always longer lives, and therefore, they are more prone to all the diseases and conditions that seniority seems to bring.
+There are a few typical key CDS symptoms that may help dog owners understand the condition better and prompt them to have the vet perform a thorough check-up.
+Below are some symptoms that may suggest CDS:

 Senior dogs may forget some simple commands they have known all their lives.
 If your geriatric dog refuses to sit when asked to, do not scold him or think he is just acting out.
 Just as a person affected by Alzheimer's may forget a family member's name, a dog may forget a command and perceive it as something completely new you are requesting.
 However, it's also a good idea to check his joints checked out, as reluctance or refusal to sit or lie down may be also associated with degenerative joint disease.